mrclay/nocms/README.md

 The good: Password auth is done via `password_verify` and the session is verified via a [JWT](https://github.com/firebase/php-jwt) stored in a cookie.
 Content edits require POST operations protected by CSRF tokens (HMAC-SHA-256).
 An attacker who gained entry could not alter PHP files.

 The not great: Authentication is single-user.
+Password cannot be changed via the web.
 The JWT doesn't expire.
 There's nothing fancy like IP banning/throttling or user logging.
+JSON is not schema-validated server-side.
 An attacker that gained entry could edit raw HTML/JSON that you possibly display/consume on the site.

 **Tip:** For best protection, run NoCMS-edited content through an [HTML sanitizer](https://packagist.org/packages/ezyang/htmlpurifier) before output.
 Yes, I should probably build this in.